 This course is designed to build on concepts taught in Foundational Concepts in Behaviour Analysis.
 Students learn how behavioural techniques are applied.
 Students continue to develop skills in conceptualizing human behaviour in objective specific terms and gain an understanding of how the proper measurement of behaviour can serve as a basis for formal programs to help people change.

 This course focuses on developing writing and critical thinking skills needed to create field-specific documents and presentations for specific audiences and purposes.

-This course is designed to explore additional child and adolescent mental health disorders.
+This course explores additional child and adolescent mental health disorders.
 Causes, presentation, course, management, and models for understanding each of the disorders is reviewed.
-Early and multiple factors contributing to mental health disorders are explored.
-This course also explores the various evidence-based interventions used to treat each disorder.
+Early and multiple factors contributing to mental health disorders are examined.
+This course also examines the various evidence-based interventions used to treat each disorder.

 This course builds on the fundamental elements of applied behaviour analysis thatwere learned in first year applied behaviour analysis courses.
 Students will learn how to observe and record behaviour, how to conduct function-based assessments and how to design and write function-based interventions using behaviour analysis principles.
 Students will also learn techniques used in the behavioural decision making processes.